-During the past 20-30 years, scientists have discovered not only the different cannabinoids in the Cannabis sativa plant, but also the endocannabinoid system with its specific receptors and the fact that not all the compounds in this plant have psychoactive effects.
+During the past 20-30 years, scientists have discovered not only the different cannabinoids in the Cannabis sativa plant but also the endocannabinoid system with its specific receptors and the fact that not all the compounds in this plant have psychoactive effects.

 Today it’s well known that most of the psychoactive properties of cannabis are mediated by the CB1 receptors, which are present mostly in the brain and are very susceptible to the action of THC, probably the most renowned of all cannabinoids.
-Delta-9-tetrahydrocannabinol or D9-THC as it is scientifically called, THC is the substances that gives the psychoactive effects of cannabis products and makes one high.
+Delta-9-tetrahydrocannabinol or D9-THC as it is scientifically called, THC is the substances that give the psychoactive effects of cannabis products and makes one high.

-It has the highest bonding affinity to the CB1 and CB2 receptors, so it displaces other cannabinoids and minimizes their effects.
+It has the highest binding affinity to the CB1 and CB2 receptors, so it displaces other cannabinoids and minimizes their effects.
 Reducing or completely eliminating THC from a cannabis product diminishes the psychoactivity of the final product, and allows other cannabinoids to bind to the mentioned receptors and exert their beneficial action.